ZPP-MURMURAS/ZPP_Murmuras/research/executorch_vs_llama_cpp/report.md

 # Conclusions
 At first glance Llama.cpp seems to outperform ExecuTorch.
 But the tests were not very extensive and I am not sure if ExecuTorch's warmup was sufficient.
-It was also clear that in the case of ExecuTorch's Llama runner a higher temperature parameter was used, but the sampling times were negligible in both cases.